 - Soft tissue damage from biting the tongue, inner cheeks, or

-· Increased risk of injury from sports or activity
+- Increased risk of injury from sports or activity

 What Is the Role of Baby Teeth for Alignment?

 speak, baby teeth set the stage by creating a path for the adult teeth to follow.
 If the baby tooth doesn’t fall out

 If a baby tooth is unhealthy because of decay or is extracted, it can also leave the adult tooth to emerge

 Signs Your Child Needs Early Orthodontic Treatment

 falls out around the age of 6.
 By the age of 13, your child

 - Difficulty chewing

 - Bruxing (grinding)

 - Mouth breathing

 - Thumb or finger sucking after age 5

-· Tongue thrust
+- Tongue thrust

-· Teeth protrusion (when the top teeth stick out forward from
+- Teeth protrusion (when the top teeth stick out forward from

 - Teeth don’t fit together in a normal way

 - Jaw shifting

 - Crowded or crooked teeth

-· Open bite (when the top and bottom teeth don’t overlap) or
+- Open bite (when the top and bottom teeth don’t overlap) or

 Common Causes of Orthodontic Problems

 Spaced or crowded teeth, incorrect jaw growth, protrusive teeth, and irregular bites can be inherited from

 - Injuries and traumas

-· Late or early tooth loss
+- Late or early tooth loss

-· Tongue thrusting
+- Tongue thrusting

-· Nail biting
+- Nail biting

-· Chronic mouth breathing
+- Chronic mouth breathing

 will be recommended, if needed.
 Our doctors will explain the rationale why early treatment would benefit your

 Benefits of Early Orthodontic Treatment